Organiser's Description

 - The gold route takes in the climbs of Bonchester Hill; The Note o the Gate; Holm Hill; Eskdalemuir; The Berry Bush; The Swire; Woll Rig and The Leap Linns.
 (The Berry Bush, and Swire are part of the Gordon Arms Trophy Hilly TT course.)

-- The silver route turning off at Tushielaw.
+- The silver route turns off at Tushielaw.
 Although this route is not significantly shorter at 80miles, it does take out the final lumpy secion of the Berry Bush, Swire, Woll etc.

 - The bronze route is around 55miles in length and turns for home after the Newcastleton refreshment stop and follows a pleasant but challenging run back to Hawick.